 The way to apply changes Effect Upload Only The operation of the applications and EXPRESSCLUS- TER Server is not affected.
 Heartbeat resources, group resources or resource monitor does not stop.
 Uploading data and restarting the API service The operation of the applications and EXPRESSCLUS- TER Server is not affected.
 Heartbeat resources, group resources or resource monitor does not stop.
 Uploading data and restarting the WebManager The operation of the applications and EXPRESSCLUSserver TER Server is not affected.
 Heartbeat resources, group resources or resource monitor does not stop.
 Uploading data and restarting the Information The operation of the applications and EXPRESSCLUS- Base service TER Server is not affected.
 Heartbeat resources, group resources or resource monitor does not stop.
 Uploading data and restarting the Node Manager As long as the EXPRESSCLUSTER Node Manager serservice vice is stopped, heartbeat resources are also stopped.
 However, the applications on the system continue to op- erate because group resources do not stop.
 Uploading data after suspending the monitor The monitor resource stops.
 The application continues to run because the group resource does not stop.
 Uploading data after suspending the cluster The operation of the EXPRESSCLUSTER Server partly stops.
 While the EXPRESSCLUSTER daemon is sus- pended, heartbeat resources and monitor resources stop.
-Applications continue operations because group re- Uploading data after stanning the maniter sources do not stop.
+Applications continue operations because group re- sources do not stop.
 Uploading data after stopping the monitor The group resource stops.
 The application stops until the resource is started.
 Uploading data after suspending the group The group stops.
-The application stops until the group opioading data after suspending the group is started.
-Uploading data after stopping the cluster is started. opioading data after stopping the cluster All the operations of the EXPRESSCLUSTER Server stop.

-Because groups are also stopped, applications are stopped until a cluster and groups are started after uploading data. uproauring uata.
-Uploading data after stopping the cluster and mir- The operation of the whole EXPRESSCLUSTER stops. ror agent The application stops until the data is uploaded, the ioi agoin cluster is started and the group is started.
-The application stops until the cluster is restarted and Shutdown the cluster and restart after the group is started. uploading data G F apleading data
+The application stops until the group is started.
+Uploading data after stopping the cluster արտա Ֆասաստա արդի Ֆասաստա All the operations of the EXPRESSCLUSTER Server stop.
+Because groups are also stopped, applications are stopped until a cluster and groups are started after uploading data. uproaumg data.
+Uploading data after stopping the cluster and mir- The operation of the whole EXPRESSCLUSTER stops. ror agent The application stops until the data is uploaded, the Tot agont cluster is started and the group is started.
+The application stops until the cluster is restarted and Shutdown the cluster and restart after the group is started. the group is stated. uploading data

-EXPRESSCLUSTER X 5.0 for Linux Installation and Configuration Guide, Release 1
+EXPRESSCLUSTER X 5.2 for Linux Installation and Configuration Guide, Release 1